sjoram/esphome-dometic-ble/README.md

 ## Known Limitations

 - Light brightness is restricted to 50% and 100% (device limitation)
-- Tested primarily on FreshJet 1700 BLE variant
+- Tested primarily on FreshJet 1700 BLE variant that has the four operational modes.
+If you only have cooling you will need to edit as appropriate.
+- Note I could only get a Climate entity exposed by using MQTT.
+I even tried creating an external component but the new Home Assistant and ESPHome would not allow the BLE nor the climate entity properly.
+Feel free to suggest a differnt method!

 ---